 Relevant medical details for all children participating in an outing will be taken by accompanying staff.
 Original copies will be left in the setting.
 Medication will be administered to the child before leaving home or the setting where possible.
-For children who may require medication during the trip, this should be administered by appropriate staff.
+For children who may require medication during the trip, this should be administered by an identified, qualified staff member.